JustUtahCoders/single-spa-foundry-cli/README.md

-# single-spa-foundry-cli
+# baseplate-cli

-A CLI for deploying to single-spa foundry.
+A CLI for deploying to Baseplate.